Personal Injury Law, Plain and Simple

 Personal injury accidents: You've heard of them happening, but never imagined you would be a victim of one.
 There can be shock over how complicated the process becomes: medical bills, insurance companies, resistance and paper work.
 Let our experience guide you.
 Call Joe today at 1-866-275-4563.

-Our attorneys have been helping Maine families cope with personal injury cases for more than three decades.
-You don’t have to pay us anything before you win your settlement, and there is no cost for an initial consultation.
+Our attorneys have been helping Maine families cope with personal injury cases for four decades.
+You don't have to pay us anything before you win your settlement, and there is no cost for an initial consultation.
 Contact our offices today.